GitAtom-PDX/GitAtom/README.md

 This error occurs when a user has multiple ssh keys.
 Create an alias that indicates use of a specific key.

-###### I thought this was on the local machine?
-To fix, create an alias in the ssh config file on the remote repository.
+To fix, create an alias in the `.ssh/config` file.

 In `.ssh/config` add the following: